open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

 ### Custom Connectors

-In 1.3.0 we started registered more information from Ingestion Pipelines status' in the platform.
+In 1.3.0 we started registering more information from Ingestion Pipelines status' in the platform.
 This required us to create new JSON Schemas for the added properties, that before were only used in the Ingestion Framework.

 Due to this, we need to update one import and one of its properties' names.